 - Urine Tests: The concentration of free circulating cortisol correlates with urinary cortisol levels, resulting in urinary tests being the most sensitive for examining cortisol throughout the day.
 The Adrenal Corticoids Profile by Doctor’s Data can be used to monitor cortisol and other hormone metabolites involved in the HPA axis.

-How to Treat Cortisol-related Depression
+Approaches to Managing Cortisol-related Depression

 - Vitamin B6 (Pyridoxine): Suggested dosage ranges from 1.3-1.7 mg daily for adults, but therapeutic doses can be higher, around 20-50 mg per day, under medical supervision.
 It plays a crucial role in the synthesis of neurotransmitters such as serotonin and dopamine.